 - Have your teen choose a dinner for the family every week and then help with the shopping or planning.
 For us this might look as easy as my kids picking out sushi from the store on 5 buck sushi night OR it can look like shopping for one of our favorite gluten free pasta dishes.
 You get the added benefit of eating together, too!

 - Learn to cook with your teen.
+Take a cooking class with them.
+Take a look in your area for a cooking class or take one online.
 We love Katie Kimball’s virtual Kids Cook classes, my youngest took last summer.
 But you can be the teacher, too!
 Teach them how to use sharp knives, follow a recipe, or cook grandmas favorite cookie recipe.

 - Watch a cooking show together.
-We love the Great British Baking Show and James May’s Oh Cook!, but there are sooo many fun cooking shows.
+Try watching the Great British Baking Show or James May’s Oh Cook!
+There are sooo many fun cooking shows.
 Then you can try something out, too!

 - Get into the aesthetics of food with your teen.
-Gathering inspiration from some shows we’ve watched, my oldest loves to “plate” food in a fancy way.
-I put him in charge of the veggie/fruit tray and he goes to town.
+Gathering inspiration from some shows you watch, try plating food in a fancy way.
+Put your kid in charge of the veggie/fruit tray and have them get creative.

 - Work together in the kitchen.
 Doing work might not sound like a way to connect with your kid, but if you do it together, they certainly can be.
-My oldest has dinner prep duty with me and we chop and stir together some nights and sometimes it just means he sets the table.
-But it’s a great time to check in with him and ask him questions about his day.
+Have a kid help dinner prep duty and chop and stir together.
+Even just setting the table while your cooking can get you talking or sharing about your day.

 - Go out to eat with your teen and let them choose the restaurant.
 Hanging out with your kiddo while they get to eat a favorite meal will surely put them in a good mood.
 Read restaurant reviews together online, search out new places to eat.